Cyber-One/SpotMicro_MRL/Docs/3)_Spot_Micro_Operating_System.md

 ./myrobotlab.sh
 This will start the installation process of MyRobotlab.
 This will also take a bit of time, about 1.5 hours on a Raspi 4 and about 2 hours on a Raspi 3.
-When the install is finished, it willl start the web browser and open the WebGUI interface to MRL
+Whe the install is finished, it willl start the web browser and open the WebGUI interface to MRL

+You now have The basic robot OS installed.